cvitaa11/react-app-k8s/README.md

 # react-app-k8s

-Note for k8s: Order of creation matters!
+If you want to run application locally without Docker use `npm run dev`.

+To create Kubernetes manifests use `kubectl apply` apply command.
+Note that order of creation matters.

 ## Create ConfigMap